 - The development of organizational and managerial skills necessary to direct a complex public organization, including:

 - skills critical for successful human resources management;

 - interpersonal skills and an understanding of group dynamics.

 - The development of quantitative analytical techniques, statistical methods, and qualitative research competencies relevant for public management.

 - An awareness of ethical issues affecting the public sector.

-- A concentration of study in one of three areas: non-profit management, public management, or criminal justice administration.
+- A concentration of study in one of four areas: non-profit management, public management, criminal justice administration, or public healthcare administraion.

 The Graduate Committee will evaluate applications for admission.
 Each application will include:

 - Official transcripts indicating a bachelor's degree from an accredited college or university, which includes at least 15 credits of coursework in a field appropriate for the program, such as management, political science, regional planning or criminal justice;